Naga, Camarines Sur: Fire safety

-The Naga City Fire Station is one of the most well equipped fire stations in the country.
+The Naga City Central Fire Station (BFP) is one of the most well equipped fire stations in the country.
 Other fire stations include Naga Chin Po Tong Fire Brigade, and the Naga White Volunteers.

 Police and law enforcement

 The city is the location of two of the largest police stations in the Bicol Region.
-The historic Naga City Police Station, which had been the military base of operations of the Guardia Civil in the region, during the time of Spanish rule.
+The historic Naga City Police Station (now Naga City Police Office), which had been the military base of operations of the Guardia Civil in the region, during the time of Spanish rule.
 Another police office, located in Barangay Concepcion Grande, is the provincial office of the Philippine National Police for Camarines Sur.